CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/enterprise/add_new_policy.md

     -   Linux: See
         [Linux Quick Start](https://www.chromium.org/administrators/linux-quick-start)
         (section "Set Up Policies")
-    -   Chrome OS and Android are more complex to test, as a full end-to-end test requires network transactions to the policy test server.
+    -   ChromeOS and Android are more complex to test, as a full end-to-end test requires network transactions to the policy test server.
         Instructions on how to set up the policy test server and have the browser talk to it are here:
         [Running the cloud policy test server](https://www.chromium.org/developers/how-tos/enterprise/running-the-cloud-policy-test-server).
-        If you'd just like to do a quick test for Chrome OS, the Linux code is also functional on CrOS, see
+        If you'd just like to do a quick test for ChromeOS, the Linux code is also functional on CrOS, see
         [Linux Quick Start](https://www.chromium.org/administrators/linux-quick-start).
-9. If you are adding a new policy that supersedes an older one, verify that the new policy works as expected even if the old policy is set (allowing us to set both during the transition time when Chrome versions honoring the old and the new policies coexist).
+12. If you are adding a new policy that supersedes an older one, verify that the new policy works as expected even if the old policy is set (allowing us to set both during the transition time when Chrome versions honoring the old and the new policies coexist).
-10. If your policy has interactions with other policies, make sure to document, test and cover these by automated tests.
+13. If your policy has interactions with other policies, make sure to document, test and cover these by automated tests.

 ## Launch a policy